billwuqin/draft-bclp-green-terminology/draft-ietf-green-terminology.md

 : Is generally a reference to electrical energy and is measured in kilowatt-hours (kWh) ({{?RFC7326}}).

 Energy Object:
-: Represents a piece of equipment that is part of, or attached to, a communications network that is monitored or controlled or that aids in the management of another device for Energy Management.
+: Represents an equipment that is part of, or attached to, a communications network that is monitored or controlled or that aids in the management of another device for Energy Management.